NebulaServices/Dynamic/docs/configuration/logging.md

 If you only want errors in console, but want to ignore warnings, this is the level for you!
 Turn the value in your configuration to `1`

 ## Indecisive
-Lookin for both Errors and Warnings?
+Looking for both Errors and Warnings?
 Change the value in your configuration to `2`

 ## The everything burger
 Exactly what it sounds like, errors + warnings + info.
 Set the value in your configuration to `2`